-4.2.1 Identify unsustainable behaviors and barriers to change; suggest innovative action
+4.2.1 Identify unsustainable behaviors and barriers to change; suggest innovative action biodegradables, and plastic in connection with publicly financed re-utilization services.
+NEEDED:

 The following exemplary list comprises ACTION PROPOSALS and what is needed to promote them.
 Selected action proposals require extensive discussion and revision before being approached in reality.